cityofaustin/Residential-Permitting/_projects/deck/define.md

       asked to demolish your deck if you choose to build it on an easement.
       [Learn more about easements](/resources/glossary/easements).
   - tab_title: Impervious Cover
+    tab_content_markdown: >-
+      **What is imperious cover?**

+      Rooftops, driveways, parking lots, and other man-made or stone surfaces that keep water from being absorbed into the ground.

-    tab_content_markdown: 'Impervious cover restrictions are put in place to prevent flooding during and after heavy rains.
+      Impervious cover restrictions are put in place to prevent flooding during and after heavy rains.
 If your deck is uncovered, has spaces between the planks, and is located over a permeable surface like grass, then only half of the deck’s surface area will affect the total amount of impervious cover on your property.
 If you are covering your deck or there won’t be spaces between the planks, then 100% of the deck’s surface area will count towards the amount of impervious cover on your property.
-A reviewer can help you change your deck design if you max out your impervious cover.[Learn more about impervious cover](/resources/glossary/impervious-cover).'
+A reviewer can help you change your deck design if you max out your impervious cover.[Learn more about impervious cover](/resources/glossary/impervious-cover).
 ---